Empiricism: British empiricism

 British empiricism, a retrospective characterization, emerged during the 17th century as an approach to early modern philosophy and modern science.
-Although both integral to this overarching transition, Francis Bacon, in England, first advocated for empiricism in 1620, whereas René Descartes, in France, laid the main groundwork upholding rationalism around 1640.
+Although both integral to this overarching transition, Francis Bacon, in England, first advocated for empiricism in 1620 (in his Novum Organum), whereas René Descartes, in France, laid the main groundwork upholding rationalism in 1641 (in his Meditations on First Philosophy).
 (Bacon's natural philosophy was influenced by Italian philosopher Bernardino Telesio and by Swiss physician Paracelsus.)
 Contributing later in the 17th century, Thomas Hobbes and Baruch Spinoza are retrospectively identified likewise as an empiricist and a rationalist, respectively.
 In the Enlightenment of the late 17th century, John Locke in England, and in the 18th century, both George Berkeley in Ireland and David Hume in Scotland, all became leading exponents of empiricism, hence the dominance of empiricism in British philosophy.
-The distinction between rationalism and empiricism was not formally made until Immanuel Kant, in Germany, around 1780, who sought to merge the two views.
+The distinction between rationalism and empiricism was not formally made until Immanuel Kant, in Germany, who sought to merge the two views in his Critique of Pure Reason (1781).

 In response to the early-to-mid-17th-century "continental rationalism", John Locke (1632–1704) proposed in An Essay Concerning Human Understanding (1689) a very influential view wherein the only knowledge humans can have is a posteriori, i.e., based upon experience.
 Locke is famously attributed with holding the proposition that the human mind is a tabula rasa, a "blank tablet", in Locke's words "white paper", on which the experiences derived from sense impressions as a person's life proceeds are written.

 There are two sources of our ideas: sensation and reflection.
 In both cases, a distinction is made between simple and complex ideas.
 The former are unanalysable, and are broken down into primary and secondary qualities.
 Primary qualities are essential for the object in question to be what it is.
 Without specific primary qualities, an object would not be what it is.
 For example, an apple is an apple because of the arrangement of its atomic structure.
 If an apple were structured differently, it would cease to be an apple.
 Secondary qualities are the sensory information we can perceive from its primary qualities.
 For example, an apple can be perceived in various colours, sizes, and textures but it is still identified as an apple.
 Therefore, its primary qualities dictate what the object essentially is, while its secondary qualities define its attributes.
 Complex ideas combine simple ones, and divide into substances, modes, and relations.
 According to Locke, our knowledge of things is a perception of ideas that are in accordance or discordance with each other, which is very different from the quest for certainty of Descartes.